Content overview

 This is where senior management and C-level executives of the organisation are expected to focus and show genuine interest in learning about information security.
 This ensures that they adapt to it so they lead junior management by example.

 Senior management and C-level executives are expected to create an information security policy.
-This policy document may be easy to create however it is what is inside the document that will play a role in relating to the ISMS–as this document will provide stakeholders the confidence to trust the organisation with the policy.
+This policy document may be easy to create.
+However, it's what is inside the document that will play a role in relating to the ISMS–as this document will provide stakeholders the confidence to trust the organisation with the policy.

 When implementing ISMS, senior management and C-level executives are expected to ensure roles, responsibilities and authorities are divided accordingly among employees.